-Appointed Queens’ Counsel in 2014, Jonathan is ranked in Chambers and Partners 2017 in Administrative and Public Law, and POCA Work and Asset Forfeiture and Administrative and Public Law.
+Jonathan is ranked in Chambers and Partners 2019 and the Legal 500 2018 in the fields of POCA Work and Asset Forfeiture and Administrative and Public Law.
 He is also ranked in the Legal 500 2018 in the field of Police Law.
-He has a wealth of experience handling unusual, sensitive or controversial matters, especially in the fields of asset recovery, mutual legal assistance, national security, human rights, confiscation, tax and duties, law enforcement, extradition, inquests and immigration, and wherever criminal law interfaces with public law.
+He has a wealth of experience handling unusual, sensitive or controversial matters, in the fields of asset recovery, mutual legal assistance, national security, human rights, confiscation, tax and duties, law enforcement, extradition, inquests and immigration, and wherever criminal law interfaces with public law.
 Before taking Silk, Jonathan was a grade 4 prosecutor and on the Attorney General’s Civil A Panel.